 If you’ve got any questions about driving in Japan or booking a campervan, read on below for answers to some of the most common ones we’ve already been asked.
 If you can’t find an answer, feel free to contact us.

-Q1.
 What kind of places can we stay using the campervan?

+Parking a vehicle in the middle of the road is strictly forbidden.
+Japan has many parking locations.
 Depending on the place, they may be free.
 Japan has over 1,100 locations known as road-side stations where you can park vehicles for free and take a rest.
-You can find a place from here.
+Visit Michi no eki for more information.

-Q3.
 How much does gasoline and using the expressway in Japan cost?

-A. Freeways allow cars to reach their destinations in a much shorter time, but using it costs money.
+Freeways allow cars to reach their destinations in a much shorter time, but using it costs money.
 One of the merits of using the local roads is the ability to observe sceneries that can’t be experienced on the freeway, as well as the ability to stop by small stores on the country road.